 The name of Eptagoneia:

-On the name of the village, which consists of two words "epta (meaning seven)" and "goneia (meaning corner)", it is said that it is due to the fact that the formation of the territory of the region forms many corners.
-Arithmetic seven as the first synthetic means tension, like for example sevenfold.
-A second version reports that the village was named after the seven neighborhoods that the village had in the past.
+Regarding how the village got its name, which consists of two words "epta (meaning seven)" and "goneia (meaning corner)", it is said that it is due to the fact that the landscaping of the area forms many corners.
+The number seven as the first synthetic means extension such as for example the seven-souled.
+A second version states that the village took its name from the seven neighborhoods that the village used to have.

 Photo: Maria Kiriakou